Cooleyy/EasySpawner/README.md

 #### 1.1.4

-* Fixed bug with spawn Serpent Trophy as its max stack size is incorrectly set to 0 by the base game.
+* Fixed bug with spawning Serpent Trophy as its max stack size is incorrectly set to 0 by the base game.

 #### 1.1.3